It was back in 1985 when the first domain name was registered and since then, the Internet has seen an exponential

 If you don’t want to have your private information out in the open, you can opt to privately register your domain eye so that your contact information will be shielded from the general public.

 The cost for using a privacy registration service can vary but generally, it ranges between $10 – $15 per year.

-How to buy an existing domain name from another person?
+How to buy an existing domain name from its owner?

 What if you wanted to purchase a domain that’s already active instead?